Gregory Kaplan

 My Ideal Client

 My clients have experienced childhood or transgenerational trauma, abuse, neglect, and/or systemic oppression; cannot control anger or verbalize feelings; suffer shame; experience religious/spiritual/political change or conflict; and explore creative expression.
 I connect with students, activists, writers, teachers, techies, and entrepreneurs.
-I work well with introverted, highly sensitive people and people relating to someone with a personality disorder.
-I enjoy working with families.

 My Approach to Helping